 Cauliflower is highly under-rated!
-It is good served hot in casseroles, cold in salad, pickled, or even in soup.
+It is good served hot in casseroles, cold in a salad, pickled, or even in soup.
 My husband used leftover roasted cauliflower to make this delicious healthy appetizer spread.
 The first time he made served it on crostini, I was skeptical, but now it is one of my very favorite appetizers.
-The texture is amazing and can be eaten alone or compliments other hor d'oeuvres.
+The texture is amazing and can be eaten alone or as a compliment to other hor d'oeuvres.

 1/2 head cauliflower

 ¼ cup extra-virgin olive oil (plus 1 tablespoon for toast)

 Brush the slices of bread with about 1 tablespoon of the olive oil.
 Arrange on a baking sheet and toast in a 450º F oven until crisp, 8 to 10 minutes.
 Set aside.

 Trim the cauliflower and separate it into large florets.
 Steam the remaining florets in a steamer basket over boiling water until soft, 12 to 15 minutes.
 Transfer the steamed cauliflower to a food processor, add the browned garlic and salt and pepper to taste, and puree until smooth.
 With the processor running, pour in the remaining ¼ cup olive oil, and a dash or two of hot pepper sauce, then taste and adjust the seasonings.